ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-concepts.md

 These four steps are repeated until a stopping criterion—line 3—is satisfied.
 A flow chart representing a generation of an EA is shown in Figure 2.1.

-\begin{algorithm}[t]
- \caption{Generic pseudocode for an evolutionary algorithm}
- \begin{small}
-  \begin{algorithmic}[1]
-   \STATE {\bf Initialisation}.
+1. **Initialisation**.
 Generate the initial parent population.
-   \STATE {\bf Evaluation}.
-Evaluate all individuals in the initial parent population by applying
-          the objective function in order to assign a fitness value to every individual.
+2. **Evaluation**.
+Evaluate all individuals in the initial parent population by applying the objective function in order to assign a fitness value to every individual.
-   \WHILE{(stopping criterion is not satisfied)}
+3. **while** (stopping criterion is not satisfied) **do** 3.1. **Parent selection**.
-    \STATE {\bf Parent selection}.
 Select the individuals from the parent population to build the mating pool.
-    \STATE {\bf Variation}.
+  3.2. **Variation**.
 Apply the variation operators to the mating pool so as to create the offspring population.
-    \STATE {\bf Evaluation}.
+  3.3. **Evaluation**.
 Evaluate the generated offspring via the objective function so as to assign a fitness value to every offspring.
-    \STATE {\bf Survivor selection}.
+  3.4. **Survivor selection**.
 Select individuals from among the parents and offspring to survive as the new parent population for the next generation.
-   \ENDWHILE
-  \end{algorithmic}
- \end{small}
-\end{algorithm}
+4. end **while**